Pulse Oximeters: Healthy Knowledge

 The device measures the difference in light absorption between oxygenated and deoxygenated hemoglobin in the blood.
 The oxygen saturation level (SpO2), which is the percentage of hemoglobin carrying oxygen, is determined by subtracting this value from the total.

-Understanding the Two Readings on a Pulse Oximeter
+Understanding the Two Readings

 A pulse oximeter typically displays two main readings.